yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-slave-data-centres.md

 You may configure an unlimited number of Slave Data Centres (DC) for ultimate High Availablity (HA).
 We recommend that you deploy your slave data centres as close to your upstream services as possible in order to reduce latency.

-It is a requirement that all your Tyk Gateway nodes in the slave DC share the same Redis DB in order to take advantage of Tyk's DRL and quota features.
+It is a requirement that all your Tyk Gateway nodes in the Slave DC share the same Redis DB in order to take advantage of Tyk's DRL and quota features.
 Your Slave DC can be in the same physical DC as the master DC with just a logical network separation.
 If you have many Slave DCs, they can be deployed in a private-cloud, public-cloud, or even on bare-metal.

 ## <a name="prequisites"></a>Prerequisites